A Note about Technology in my Course

 This week is largely about getting to know the digital spaces where this course will be taking place.
 You’ll notice that you only have access to this week’s lesson…I will open up each week as we go along.
 Each week will look similar to this one.
 Pay attention to the assignments at the bottom.
 They are due on the deadline at midnight.

-- Introduce yourself in Slack in the #general channel and get to know the other students in this course.
+- Introduce yourself in Slack in the #common-area channel and get to know the other students in this course.
 We will be using this chat space to do most of our talking this semester, so get comfortable with it.
+Please use your @alaska.edu account when signing up for Slack!

 - Download the Adobe Creative Cloud mobile apps if you have a mobile device.
 These apps are pretty easy to use and can make homework a little easier if you’re not always at your computer.

-- Get yourself a Wacom Intuous drawing and graphics tablet if you’re serious about art.
+- Get yourself a Wacom Intuous drawing and graphics tablet if you’re serious about art (this is not required).
 The students who were able to purchase this had a much easier time than those who were working solely with a mouse.
 They’re relatively cheap ($80) and you’ll be glad you have it.
 Personally, I invested in an iPad Pro a few years ago and have loved every minute of it, but I know that’s out of the price range of most students.

 - Ask me questions.
 I’m a real artist and a real person who lives in Fairbanks and works on the UAF campus.
 It’s easy to contact me and I’m happy to meet with you on campus if you need one-on-one assistance with any of the Adobe products.
 I’m happy to meet with you via Google Hangouts or other video-chat if you don’t live here or can’t get to campus.